antonio-lopez/antonio-lopez-portfolio-v3/frontend/src/content/blogs/reduce-cloudinary-transformations-with-eleventy-image.md

 ## Realization

 Upon reviewing the details regarding credit usage and the number of transformations allowed per credit, I initially wasn't concerned about exceeding my limit.
 However, my perspective shifted when I took on a client project.
-The task involved developing a website for [Sk8 N Meet Santana](https://www.instagram.com/sk8_n_meet_santana/) along with a content management system (CMS).
+The task involved developing a website for <a href="/projects/sk8-n-meet-santana">Sk8 N Meet Santana</a> along with a content management system (CMS).
 This skateboarding group organizes monthly gatherings for skaters of all skill levels in the Southern California area, striving to create a vibrant and secure space for individuals who identify as female, queer, trans, and/or nonbinary.
 During each meeting, the group leaders capture photos, storing them in Google Photos for archival purposes and sharing a selection on Instagram.
 Through our daily discussions about their website requirements, I gained insight into the substantial number of photos accumulated from previous meetups.
 It became apparent that the Cloudinary limit could be reached sooner than initially anticipated.

 <img src="https://res.cloudinary.com/dloisor1x/image/upload/v1706288390/portfolio/sk8-n-meet-santana/meetup-album-1000w_mz4wpx.webp" alt="Sk8 N Meet project gallery" width="700" loading="lazy" class="my-5 w-full">